-Our foundation consists of three imported mares (Zariah al Samarra pictured right), a colt imported in-utero (NM Galileo), and a growing bank of imported semen from approved and performance-tested international stallions.
-We have also retained two purebred Arabian mares licenced by inspection for Shagya-Araber breeding.
+Our foundation consists of three imported mares (Medina, Laila and Zariah al Samarra), a colt imported in-utero (NM Galileo), and a bank of imported semen from approved and performance-tested international stallions (Olymp al Samarra, Mersuch XXII-196, Sterling Silver AF).

 The Shagya-Araber is a medium-sized (15.1hh to 16.1hh) sport horse which carries the prized Arabian traits of stamina, courage, heart and lightness of foot, combined with a steady temperament, good bone and sport-horse conformation.